dkbhaskaran/obsidian-notes/Artificial Intelligence/A peek into Artificial intelligence.md

 Multi Output perceptron
 ---
 Well just one perceptron is not particularly useful, hence we build a network of perceptrons that can take a set of inputs and provide multiple outputs.
-This works on similar principles as the perceptron, except in here we define a set of weights that are used for generating one output and similarly another set of weights for next output.
+This works on similar principles as the single perceptron, except in here we define a set of weights that are used for generating one output and similarly another set of weights for next output.
+The diagram below shows two output scenario.
+Note there could be multiple layers in between the input and output layer which are sometime called hidden layers.

 ![[MLP.drawio.png]]

-Thus, we have
+Thus, after dropping the bias term, we have

 ```
-Yᵢ = f(XᵀWᵢ)
+Yᵢ = f(XᵀWᵢ)  ....................... eq.
+3
 ```

-We have conveniently dropped the bias term to be included as weight.
+Where Wᵢ is the weights corresponding to output Yᵢ.
+The following program shows an implementation of multi layer perceptron using PyTorch.